pyeventsourcing/eventsourcing/docs/topics/process.rst

 aggregates.
 Each process application is configured to follow others.

 The system is firstly run as a single threaded system.
-Afterwards, the system is run with both multiprocessing and partitioned notification logs.
+Afterwards, the system is run with both multiprocessing using the default partition and then also with notification logs and processing partitioned into multiple system partitions.

 Kahn process networks